"Read It Like You’re Dead Inside”

 So How Do We Actually Get There?

-That’s part of my job in post, not just mixing and recording, but reading the room, translating creative chaos, and helping sessions run smoothly.
+That’s part of my job in post-production.
+It’s not just mixing and recording.
+It’s about reading the room, translating chaos, and making sessions run smoothly.

 That’s the bit no one talks about, but it’s often what gets the job done.